 - Identify, locate, interpret, and evaluate scientific information from various sources; and

 - Conduct basic experiments that investigate scientific questions using appropriate equipment and methods.
 This objective is satisfied only when the class has a laboratory component.

 Requirement: (7 semester hours)

 Fulfilled by successfully completing two courses in biology, chemistry, environmental science, geology, or physics.
-At least one of the courses must have a lab component.
-Both courses can be in the same discipline.
-Courses that satisfy this GER include:
+At least one of the courses must have a laboratory component.
+Both courses cannot be in the same discipline.
+Courses that satisfy this core curriculum requirement include:

-Courses marked with * have a laboratory component.
+Courses marked with a * have a laboratory component.

 Although the College reserves the right to refuse incoming transfer credits, credits from accredited colleges normally will be accepted subject to these conditions:

 - No more than 94 semester hours or 135 quarter-hours of credit are acceptable from four-year colleges.